chrishic/AWS-reinvent-2018/general/Action_Items.md

 * SSH into EC2 to see rotating credentials (from EC2 role)

 * Check out [ECS secrets management via SSM Parameter Store](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data.html)

+### Storage

+* Verify that EFS does provide snapshot feature.
+Can those snapshots be shared between accounts and copied to other regions (ala EBS)?

 ### Networking & Infrastructure